pinnacleapi/pinnacleapi-documentation/APIChangelog.md

  #  **API Changelog**

+## December 18, 2018 - Lines API

+##### 1. <span style="background-color:green">FEATURE</span>  - New property `liveStatus` in the `/v1/fixtures/special` response.
+Pinnacle will start offering live betting on specials soon, firstly on Esports.
+This property was introduce so that clients can differentiate live from pregame specials.
+Please note that live delay will be applied to betting on live specials.

 ## December 5, 2018 - Bets API

 ##### 1. <span style="background-color:green">FEATURE</span>  - New property `eventStartTime` for straight and special bets in the `/v3/bets` response.